RMT ε‑Band Acceptance (Edge Risk Score)

 • Baseline and current scores use identical activation sampling and token‑weighted aggregation.

-• Evidence requires activation-based scoring; if activation batches are missing, the RMT guard fails closed.
+• CI/release and activation-required evidence require activation-based scoring; if activation batches are missing in those paths, the RMT guard fails closed.

 Calibration (pilot-derived)